Work experience and employment

 Ambitious about Autism runs an award-winning programme called Autism Exchange for autistic people aged 16-25 providing opportunities to access paid work experience with the Civil Service and other leading organisations and companies.

-Ambitious about Autism trains college and university staff, as well as employers, so that young people with autism are supported every step of the way – from careers guidance and help applying for the placement to on-the-job training.
+Ambitious about Autism trains college and university staff, as well as employers, so that autistic young people are supported every step of the way – from careers guidance and help applying for the placement to on-the-job training.

 The impact of Autism Exchange on the young people who take part cannot be underestimated.
 It shows them they can thrive in a workplace that supports them, and gives them the confidence to kick-start their career journey.